Kaobimdiiwelumo/Etranzact/README.md

-Project Done while I was at Etranzact.
-Created an expense App that allows multiple users to create, delete, update and read their expenses.
-Also allows new users to be made.
+Projects Done while I was at Etranzact.
+I created an Expense Tracking app.
+The Codes for this are Backend and Frontend.
+The next project created was an Employee Management Systenm.
+This Codes for this are Backend For EmployeeApp and src.